 When you sell stocks, bonds, mutual funds, or other securities, you should get Form 1099-B from your brokerage by mid-February.
-Simply enter the form into TurboTax to report the sale.
+Simply enter the form in TurboTax to report the sale.

 - If you land on the Investment sales summary or Your investments and savings screen, select Add More Sales or Add investments

-- Follow the on-screen instructions to either import your investment sale info or enter it into your return yourself
+- Follow the on-screen instructions to either import your investment sale info or enter it in your return yourself